 The apprenticeships run for the duration of the degree course with apprentices spending around 20% of their time at university and the rest with their employer.
 In Wales, a degree apprenticeship will be a minimum of three years and usually up to a maximum of five years in length.

-As the Welsh Government funds degree apprenticeships through us as higher education regulator, employers can be confident that degree apprenticeships will be subject to the same quality assurance as other higher education provision and comply with the Specification of Apprenticeship Standards for Wales (SASW).
+As the Welsh Government funds degree apprenticeships through HEFCW as the higher education regulator, employers can be confident that degree apprenticeships will be subject to the same quality assurance as other higher education provision and comply with the Specification of Apprenticeship Standards for Wales (SASW).

 Who can apply?